Best Accounting Software for Farmers - Quickbooks Review

 With Quickbooks, farmers and ranchers can track their expenses simply.

 Dealing with high fuel costs this year?
 What better time than 2022 to write them off on your tax return?
 Quickbooks makes it easy to track your mileage in real time by simply turning on manual tracking to convert those miles into a tax write off.
+The automated mileage tracking tool was pretty cool, although we will say that FarmRaise Tracks enables you to track your mileage too!

 The Quickbooks app allows you to track your milage and fuel usage.

-Receipt upload
+Receipt Upload

 Snap a photo of your receipts while you’re on the go and upload them to Quickbooks for easy categorization.
 You can also manually categorize the line items in your receipt to more accurately track your expenses.
+Unfortunately, these don't automatically map back to agriculture-specific categories - you'll have to create these categories from scratch.
+When it comes to this categorization, Tracks already has you covered

-What Quickbooks can improve for farmers
+What Quickbooks Can Improve for Farmers

-Too complicated
+Too Complicated

 Quickbooks has too many bells and whistles that make it hard to onboard and use.
 While we love fun features, we found that the tool itself could be a lot simpler and a lot more farm-specific.
 After learning more about what farmers need, we set out to build a simple expense-tracking app for farmers called FarmRaise Tracks.
 This tool is available as part of our Premium program to all users - check it out!